-We analysed an extensive list of UK cities, coastal, and countryside holiday destinations, to discover which are being Googled the most in relation to road trips.
-We then compared the number of searches from June and July 2020, to June and July 2019, highlighting which locations have seen the biggest spikes, and where in the UK we’ll be likely to head this year.
+We analysed an extensive list of UK cities, coastal, and countryside holiday destinations, to discover which are being googled the most in relation to road trips.
+We then compared the number of searches from June and July 2020 with January and March 2021, highlighting which locations have seen the biggest spikes, and where in the UK we’ll be likely to head this year.

-Close by, Cornwall and Newquay have also seen a staggering increase in search volume, which is no surprise considering they are home to some of the UK’s most beautiful beaches.
-Interestingly, the term ‘Cornwall road trip’ is receiving a notable amount of attention right now, with over 6,100 searches – that’s 125% more than in 2019.
+Close behind, Manchester and Glasgow have also seen a staggering increase in search volume, which is no surprise considering they are home to some of the UK’s most beautiful landmarks.

 “Before you set off, make sure you’re prepared by checking your tyres, water, and engine oil levels.
 Be mindful not to overload your car and ensure the weight is distributed evenly where possible.
 If you’re on a long drive, find a safe place to stop and rest at least every two hours.
 Lastly, don’t forget your driving snacks”